wlwg/aws-sns-message-validator/README.md

 # SNS Message Validator

+## Motivation
-Implementing an HTTP endpoint for AWS SNS involves some non-trivial logic, especially [signature verification](https://docs.aws.amazon.com/sns/latest/dg/SendMessageToHttp.verify.signature.html).
-AWS documentation only provides [example code in Java](https://docs.aws.amazon.com/sns/latest/dg/SendMessageToHttp.example.java.html).
-AWS SDK for Python does not include any helper for SNS message validation ([issue](https://github.com/boto/boto3/issues/1469)) so Python developers would need to invent their own wheels to do that.
-This repository inplements an SNS message validator based on [the official AWS documentation](https://docs.aws.amazon.com/sns/latest/dg/sns-http-https-endpoint-as-subscriber.html), and offers [example code](flask_example.py) of how to use it to implement an HTTP endpoint for SNS in Python.
+An HTTP endpoint for AWS SNS needs to validate the received messages before processing them which involves some non-trivial logic, especially [signature verification](https://docs.aws.amazon.com/sns/latest/dg/SendMessageToHttp.verify.signature.html).
+In terms of implementation, AWS does not offer any help with SNS message validation in their SDK for Python ([issue](https://github.com/boto/boto3/issues/1469)) nor does it provide example code in the documentation (example code is only available [in Java] (https://docs.aws.amazon.com/sns/latest/dg/SendMessageToHttp.example.java.html)).
+Therefore Python developers would need to invent their own wheels.

+To solve this problem, this repository offers an SNS message validator which is implemented according to the guide on [the official AWS documentation](https://docs.aws.amazon.com/sns/latest/dg/sns-http-https-endpoint-as-subscriber.html), and offers [example code](flask_example.py) of how to use it to implement an HTTP endpoint for SNS.

 ## Prerequisite